How Often Should Horses Have Dentals?

 Older horses are generally able to be maintained with an oral examination every year.
 If this does not happen large overgrowths occur that can be difficult to correct and may require several visits over the course of 6-months to bring the mouth into balance.

 Just like people horses can suffer from periodontal disease and this condition is more common in the older horse.
-It is an important condition to identify and address as it is painful and can have an effective on whole body health.
+It is an important condition to identify and address as it is painful and can have an effect on whole body health.
 The chronic shedding of bacteria into the blood stream from periodontal disease in broodmares for example is a known cause of reproductive losses.